ZenMagick/ZenMagick/zenmagick/plugins/request/zm_tests/Readme.txt

 SimpleTest
 ==========
 The SimpleTest unit testing code is stripped and bundled in a single file included with this plugin.
-The code is based on version 1.0.1 with a single patch to pass $method into the skip() method of the SimpleTestCase class.
+The code is based on version 1.0.1 with two patches:
+* pass $method into the skip() method of the SimpleTestCase class.
+* remove deprecated use of '&' to dereference objects

 jquery treeview